ClickCease

 Dangerous for Young Children

-The eyes are made of three parts – a white plastic base, a clear plastic dome and a small black plastic disc within the dome.
+The eyes are made of three parts—a white plastic base, a clear plastic dome, and a small black plastic disc within the dome.
 So far, no injuries have been reported.
-But consumers are urged to immediately take the recalled toy away from children and return it right away to a Disney Store retail location, Walt Disney World, or Disneyland Resort theme park retail store location for a full refund.
+But consumers are urged to remove the recalled toy immediately from children and return it to a Disney Store retail location, Walt Disney World, or Disneyland Resort theme park retail store location for a full refund.

-The Forky plush toys were sold nationwide at Disney stores, theme parks and online at shopdisney.com and on Amazon from April 2019 to June 2019 for about $20.
-The recall was conducted voluntarily by Disney under the U.S. Consumer Product Safety Commission’s (CPSC) Fast Track Recall process, which are initiated by companies who commit to work with the CPSC to promptly announce the recall and perform the remedies necessary to protect consumers.
+The Forky plush toys were sold nationwide at Disney stores, theme parks, and online at shopdisney.com and on Amazon from April 2019 to June 2019 for about $20.
+Disney conducted the recall voluntarily under the U.S. Consumer Product Safety Commission’s (CPSC) Fast Track Recall process, which is initiated by companies that commit to working with the CPSC to promptly announce the recall and perform the remedies necessary to protect consumers.

 Tips to Prevent Choking Hazards

-A choking hazard refers to any object that could be caught in a child’s throat blocking their airway and making it difficult or impossible to breathe.
+A choking hazard is any object that could be caught in a child’s throat, blocking their airway and making it difficult or impossible for them to breathe.
 Hazards could range from food to small toys or parts of children’s products that could break away or disintegrate and pose a choking danger.
-Some of the common household items that could pose choking hazards include latex balloons, coins, marbles, toys with small parts, pen or marker caps, small balls, button batteries, medicine syringes and beads.
+Common household items that could pose choking hazards include latex balloons, coins, marbles, toys with small parts, pen or marker caps, small balls, button batteries, medicine syringes, and beads.

 Here are a few tips on how to choose the right toys for young children:

-If your child has been injured as the result of a dangerous or defective product, contact an experienced product defect lawyer to obtain more information about pursuing your legal rights.
+If your child has been injured due to a dangerous or defective product, contact an experienced product defect lawyer to obtain more information about pursuing your legal rights.

 California Personal Injury Blog